Michael Baker's life to be celebrated in 'traditional attire with a splash of colour and character'

 The family of Michael Baker has announced the funeral arrangements for the boss of Bakers & Larners department store in Holt, who died earlier this month aged 72 .

-A private family cremation will be followed by a memorial service to celebrate his life at St Anderws Church in Holt on Monday, August 5, at 12.30pm.
+A private family cremation will be followed by a memorial service to celebrate his life at St Andrews Church in Holt on Monday, August 5, at 12.30pm.

 You may also want to watch: